-Graduate Student Tuition Awards
+Graduate Student Tuition Awards (MA)

 The Graduate School Tuition Awards (GSTAs) are used to promote diversity on the LSU A&M campus.
-The Board of Supervisors has provided these awards for several groups of newly admitted graduate students: 1) historically under-represented domestic minorities; 2) international students from under-represented countries (see below); 3) international students from Latin American; 4) graduates of McNair Programs.
+The Board of Supervisors has provided these awards for several groups of newly admitted graduate students: 1) historically under-represented domestic minorities; 2) international students from under-represented countries (see below); 3) international students from Latin American; 4) graduates of Ronald E. McNair Undergraduate Research Programs.
 The graduate dean may award up to 200 tuition exemptions to entering graduate students from underrepresented groups.
 These tuition awards provide for an exemption from either or both the resident and nonresident fee.
 Recipients are responsible for paying required University Fees.
 Preference will be given to African Americans and citizens of Latin American countries.
 Students must be regularly admitted to a graduate program at LSU and be nominated by their department.
 Only newly admitted degree-seeking students may be nominated.
-Students may qualify and receive this award for first master’s or first doctoral degree.
-Full time enrollment is required fall and spring.
+Students may qualify and receive this award for their first master’s or first doctoral degree.
+Full time enrollment is required for fall and spring.
 Summer exemptions are available.

 Huel D. Perkins Fellowship (PhD)

 Huel D. Perkins Fellowships in the amount of $20,000 per student per fiscal year may be authorized at the discretion of the Dean of the Graduate School when funds are available.
 These fellowships are intended to support the LSU and national goals of increasing the numbers of historically under-represented groups in graduate schools, including, but not limited to: 1) first-generation college students from low-income families, 2) African American/Black, 3) Hispanic American, 4) American Indian, 5) Alaskan Native, 6) Native Hawaiians and 7) other U.S. Pacific Islanders.
 Undergraduate students who participated in McNair Scholars Programs, NSF AGEP Programs, NIH BUILD Programs and similar Federal programs to promote diversity should be considered for these fellowships, though such past participation is not a requirement.
 All recipients must be newly entering doctoral students at the time of the appointment.
 Students will be considered based on the academic and non-academic strengths and achievements of all eligible students.
 The extent to which the student contributes to the diversity of the graduate program and in the field of study may also be considered.
-A selection committee appointed by the Dean of the Graduate School will review nominations from departments or applications for graduate study on an on-going basis when fellowships are available.
+A selection committee appointed by the Dean of the Graduate School will review nominations from departments or applications for graduate study on an ongoing basis when fellowships are available.
 Approximately ten (10) awards will be awarded in any fiscal year.
 The selection committee shall review each nominee’s file, giving consideration to all academic and non-academic strengths and achievements, and the ways a nominee might contribute to a diverse educational environment, including the applicant’s personal statement of their expectations of graduate study.
 Departments will be requested to provide input wherever possible.